mattgodbolt/cppcon-2025-some-assembly-required/libraries.md

 Notes:

+- 70s -> 90s, Stepanov, first at GE with David Musser
+- Later HP
+- Scheme -> Ada -> C++
+- "templates like Ada - explicit instantiation"
+- implicit "crucial"
+- STL -> early Jan 94, Andy Koenig "if you want STL in the standard, we need the proposal by the 25th"
+- "Are you crazy?"
+- 80h weeks
+- 80% approval, largest ever

 In the 70s through to early 90s, Alexander Stepanov (with the later help of Meng Lee) was working on a generic programming library (working with and following on from David Musser), first in Scheme, then Ada, before trying out C++.
 At first it wasn't possible to achieve his goals in C++ - as templates hadn't been invented yet.
 Stepanov apparently argued with Bjarne that C++'s templates should be more like Ada's, with explicit instantiation.
 Bjarne didn't listen, and ultimately their implicit nature turned out to be "crucial" for STL (Stepanov's words).

 One of the interesting innovations was the fact that the complexity guarantees were part of the spec.

-We very nearly didn't get the STL, on January 4th 1994, Andy Koenig emailed Stepanov to say "if you want STL in the standard, we need the proposal by the 25th".
+We very nearly didn't get the STL, early January 1994, Andy Koenig emailed Stepanov to say "if you want STL in the standard, we need the proposal by the 25th".
 Stepanov: "Are you crazy?" - Stepanov and Meng Lee worked 80h weeks to create the proposal, reimplementing several pieces as they found flaws.
 80% approval from the committee - largest proposal ever.
 Even after they said they wouldn't accept major proposals!

 ---